Special Highest Court: The Court as the "Supreme Constitutional Court"

-Another "Special Court"
+"Special Court" for Impeachments

 The Special Highest Court of article 100 must not be confused with the "Special Court" of article 86 of the Constitution.
 This last "Special Court" is an ad hoc court, competent to judge alleged criminal acts of members of government (previous or in service), committed in their official capacity only (i.e. not common criminal or civil offenses committed in their personal capacity) and only when impeached by Parliament.
 It is also competent to judge the President of the Republic, if impeached by Parliament for intentional violation of the Constitution or for high treason.
 In such cases, Parliament acts as the prosecuting attorney and the defendant(s) may be represented by lawyers of their choice, as in any court.
 Up until the 2001 constitutional amendment, the Parliament appointed 3 MPs (plus three surrogates) to serve as prosecutors in the trial; they have now been replaced by a member of the Prosecution of Supreme Civil and Criminal Court of Greece (i.e. a professional prosecutor), ensuring Parliamentary disengagement and avoiding any potential political exploitation of the trial.

 This "Special Court" comprises seven judges of the Court of Cassation and six judges of the Council of State, chosen by lot.
 It is presided over by the seniormost judge for the Court of Cassation.